 - Include personalized copy

-You can have more than one CTA button on a longer post-click landing page, as long as the buttons are focused on one goal.
+You can have more than one CTA button on a longer post-click landing page, as long as the buttons focus on one goal.

 Lead Capture Form

-The form fields should be labeled properly and arranged in a way that they are easy for visitors to fill out.
+The form fields should be labeled and arranged so that they are easy for visitors to fill out.
 Also, the form shouldn’t ask visitors for too much information.
-However, the amount of information marketers can request of prospects depends on the funnel stage of the post-click landing page’s offer.
+However, the amount of information marketers can request from prospects depends on the funnel stage of the post-click landing page’s offer.
 The lower the offer is in the marketing funnel, the more personal information can be requested.

-Remember, your prospects can arrive at your post-click landing page in a variety of ways (clicking a search ad, display ad, social media post, email link, etc.).
-And even though message matching plays a key role in getting them to convert, just because they arrived on your page does not mean they will convert on your offer.
+Remember, your prospects can arrive at your post-click landing page in various ways (clicking a search ad, display ad, social media post, email link, etc.).
+And even though message matching is key to convert them, just because they arrived on your page does not mean they will convert on your offer.
 Your post-click landing page must include the optimized elements in this chapter to get your prospects to act on your conversion goal.

 Components of an Optimized Homepage

-Your post-click landing page should focus on a single offer, but your homepage is more about the visitor’s browsing experience — providing all the information about your company.
+Your homepage is about the visitor’s browsing experience — providing all the information about your company.
 So even though the homepage is not optimized for a single offer, it’s still an important part of your marketing funnel.